From homotopy links to stratified homotopy theories: Equivalence of homotopy categories and applications

 \section{Equivalence of homotopy categories and applications}

 The goal of this section is to show that the adjoint functors as well as the fiberwise pairs $\RealP{-}\colon \sS_P\leftrightarrow\Top_P\colon\Sing_P$ descend to equivalences between the homotopy categories of stratified simplicial sets and stratified spaces.
-We deduce from this that the naive homotopy theory of conically stratified spaces embed fully faithfully in the homotopy category of stratified spaces, as well as a simplicial approximation theorem.
+We deduce from this that the naive homotopy theory of conically stratified spaces embeds fully faithfully in the homotopy theory of stratified spaces, as well as a simplicial approximation theorem.